 When we buy food in the supermarket, it has often travelled halfway around the world.
-On the one hand, fruit and vegetables that actually grow in this country are imported from abroad for cost reasons.
+On the one hand, fruit and vegetables that actually grow locally are imported from abroad for cost reasons.
 On the other hand, local businesses send their food over hundreds of kilometres to be washed and cut, as labour is cheaper abroad.
 The problem: such long supply chains lead to severe environmental pollution.

 A study by the University of Sydney estimates that the CO2 emissions caused by transporting fruit and vegetables are 36 percent of food-miles emissions, which is almost twice the amount of greenhouse gases released during their production.
 At the same time, it is precisely the richest countries whose food travels too long distances.
 While they make up around 12 percent of the world’s population, they are responsible for 46 percent of the food kilometres travelled.
 Many experts are therefore calling for shorter food supply chains in order to reduce the environmental impact of the food sector.